Douglas A Hebert

 Doug grew up in Berkley, Michigan- a Detroit suburb where the economy and jobs were driven by the auto industry.
 In Berkley, a career in the arts raised eyebrows.
 Still, Doug and his dream were well supported by loving family and friends and he successfully completed his BFA in drawing from Siena Heights University in 1999 and graduate work at Wayne State University.
 He received his teaching certificate at Wayne State in 2006 and moved to Phoenix, Arizona where he teaches art at Hurley Ranch Elementary and Middle School and adult hand building and sculpture at Desert Dragon Pottery in Phoenix.

-Doug openly shares stories of his 15-year struggle with alcoholism that left a large gap in his life in which he did very little artwork and had no shows or exhibitions.
-But, Doug is catching up.
-He is today an award winning ceramic sculptor earning First Place in the Arizona Artists Guild Associates Body of Work Juried Exhibition and was an AAG artist of the month candidate.
+Douglas is an award winning ceramic sculptor earning First Place in the Arizona Artists Guild Associates Body of Work Juried Exhibition and was an AAG artist of the month candidate.
 In 2015, Doug became a board member and sculpture group head at the Arizona Artists Guild.
 When asked what he loves most about being an artist, Doug says, “I just love being in the studio and working- and my work continues when I go home to my makeshift studio/apartment.”